ROCm/MIVisionX/amd_openvx/README.md

   * **vx_opencv**: OpenVX module that implemented a mechanism to access OpenCV functionality as OpenVX kernels
   * **vx_rpp**: OpenVX extension providing an interface to some of the Radeon Performance Primitives ([RPP](https://github.com/GPUOpen-ProfessionalCompute-Libraries/rpp)) functions.
 This extension is used to enable [rocAL](../rocAL/README.md) to perform image augmentation.
   * **vx_winml**: OpenVX module that implemented a mechanism to access Windows Machine Learning(WinML) functionality as OpenVX kernels

-## AMD OpenVX - Features

-* The code is highly optimized for both x86 CPU and OpenCL/HIP for GPU
-* Supported hardware spans the range from low power embedded APUs, laptops, desktops, and workstation graphics
-* Supports `Windows` , `Linux` , and `macOS`
-* Includes a “graph optimizer” that looks at the entire processing pipeline and removes/replaces/merges functions to improve performance and minimize bandwidth at runtime
-* Scripting support with [RunVX](../utilities/runvx/README.md) allows for rapid prototyping, without re-compiling at production performance levels

 ## Pre-requisites